 A large aquarium positioned prominently as a display is a stunning addition to any room.
-But big tanks don’t have to have all the fun.
-A Nano Aquarium, on the other hand, is a comparatively pint-sized tank, typically around 20 gallons or less that packs a big punch in a small package.
+But despite what you may have heard, big reef tanks don’t have to have all the fun.
+A Nano Aquarium, by comparison, is a comparatively pint-sized tank, typically around 20 gallons or less that packs a big punch in a small package.

 This reduced capacity offers aquarium hobbyists a broad range of options for where to install their aquariums and creates unique challenges to see what sorts of miniaturized environments they can set up.

 Since you want to balance those advantages and disadvantages…well..to your advantage (was that English?)… it is important that you buy the best nano aquarium to suit your individual interests and intended use.